imrenagi/imrenagi-website/content/courses/inse4101-software-instrumentation-bootcamp/registration.md

   * Live online class (2 hours): 6 meetings.
 During this class, we will discuss the materials, exercises, challenges and do showcases from the participants.
   * Optional recitation/office hours (30 mins): 5 meetings.
 During this recitation, if you run through problems, you can ask me anything related to the materials, exercises, challenges, or anything else.
 I will try to help you as much as I can.

-## Price and Registration

-Price will be announced soon.

 ## Registration

 Registration will be open in March 2024.

 > If you are interested in this software instrumentation bootcamp, please fill out this [interest form](https://forms.gle/YJeYBCpg88vGgj6d7) so that I can notify you when the schedule and registration is available.

+## Price and Payment

+Price and payment link will be announced soon.